Black-box Prompt Tuning with Subspace Learning

 \subsection{Black-Box Prompt Tuning}

-Black-box prompt tuning aims to learn continuous prompts without computing gradients~\cite{sun2022bbtv2,sun2022blackbox}.
-To efficiently train prompts with derivative-free optimization (DFO) algorithms, prompts are restricted to a low-dimensional subspace of the original search space.
-Formally, given a prompt $\bm{p}$ whose dimensionality is $D=Nh$, where $h$ is the hidden size and $N$ is the prompt length, it can be reparameterized as
+Black-box prompt tuning aims to learn continuous prompts without directly computing derivative~\cite{sun2022bbtv2,sun2022blackbox}.
+To efficiently train prompts using DFO algorithms, the search for optimal prompts is restricted to a low-dimensional subspace of the full search space.
+Formally, given a continuous prompt $\bm{p}$ with dimensionality $D = N \times h$, where $h$ is the hidden size of the model and $N$ is the length of the prompt, and assuming $d < D$, the vector $\bm{p}$ can be reparameterized as: